odipar/spread/README.md

 ```scala
 val e = (1 !+ 2) !* (3 !+ 4)
 ```
-Notice the exclamation(`!`) marks.
+Notice the exclamation `!` marks.
 In SPREAD, each operation that is prefixed by an exclamation mark *constructs* an expression, and is not directly evaluated.
-We need to explicitly request the *evaluation* of an expression to get to its final value.
+Consequently,  to get to the canonical value of an expression, we need to explicitly request its *evaluation*.

-Now here is where the SPREAD magic comes in: the final evaluation result won't just be a single Int, but a full trace of all (sub)computations that lead up to that Int, including its ancestral one!
+Now here is where the SPREAD magic comes in: the final result won't just be a single `Int`, but a full trace of all (sub)computations that lead up to that `Int`, including all the ancestor expressions!

 So what happens if we run this?